 An economics degree can be an extremely sound investment.
 One study in the U.K. found that 10 years after graduation, the average salaries of economics graduates were higher than those of every other major except medicine.
-Economics grads were making more than those with engineering, law, and computer science degrees.8 And a separate study in the U.S. found that economics majors topped the list of the highest-earning graduates in all fields.
+Economics grads made more than those with engineering, law, and computer science degrees.
+And a separate study in the U.S. found that economics majors topped the list of the highest-earning graduates in all fields.

 How to Decide If You Need a Graduate Degree

 It's no surprise that many of the top jobs for economics majors are reserved for those with advanced degrees.
 But investing more time and money in higher education may not necessarily get you where you want to go.
-Before you dash off your grad school applications, take some time to carefully consider your options.
+Before you dash off your grad school applications, take some time to consider your options carefully.

 1. Think about your career goals.

-If you're reasonably certain of the kind of career you want, and your odds of succeeding in that career will be better with an advanced degree, then grad school might be a good option.
-For instance, if research is your passion and you dream of finding a position in government agencies or think tanks, you will definitely need to pursue graduate studies.
+Grad school might be a good option if you're reasonably certain of the career you want, and your odds of succeeding in that career will be better with an advanced degree.
+For instance, if research is your passion and you dream of finding a position in government agencies or think tanks, you will need to pursue graduate studies.

 But if you're unsure exactly what you want to do, it might be better to hold off.
-The worst reason to go to grad school is because you just don't know what else to do.
-There are plenty of good jobs available to those with a bachelor's degree; it might not make sense to spend time and money on more schooling if you don't have an end goal in mind.
+The worst reason to go to grad school is that you don't know what else to do.
+There are plenty of good jobs available to those with a bachelor's degree.
+Spending time and money on more schooling might not make sense if you don't have an end goal.

 2. Decide what salary level is high enough.

 But most economics grads don't end up as economists.
-They find jobs like the ones listed in this article, and they enjoy average salaries that are generally higher than the ones listed by the American Economic Association.
-In fact, economics majors consistently rank among the top earners in many fields.
+They find jobs like the ones listed in this article, and they enjoy median salaries that are generally higher than the ones listed for economists.
+Economics majors consistently rank among the top earners in many fields.

 3. Consider the total cost of more schooling.

-A master's degree in economics typically takes two additional years after earning your bachelor's degree; a Ph.D. takes longer than that.
+A master's degree in economics typically takes two additional years after earning your bachelor's degree, and a Ph.D. takes even longer.
 Do you have the resources to finance more time in school?
 Will you have to take on additional student loan debt?